 I’m an extremely (compulsively, some might say) well-organized person and a very careful planner, and I encourage that approach in my classes.
 I try to construct my courses to assist students in handling their workloads in an efficient manner.
 This might include having them work in small groups, or breaking large assignments into smaller fragments.
 For many of the students in my introductory production courses, this is the first exposure they have had to digital cameras and nonlinear editing.
 The complicated technical aspects of production can be frustratingly daunting to newcomers, and the students greatly benefit from breaking into small groups for initial projects, where they can lean on each other and learn together.
 I don’t like to see students rushing their work, for that never allows for sufficient reflection on or engagement with the material, and rarely gives me an accurate idea of a student’s abilities.
 Planning in production courses is absolutely crucial.
 I’ve found a direct correlation between the amount of pre-production work that students do and the quality of their films.
 Usually, the thicker the production book, the better the film.
 My students learn to make their film on paper before they ever set foot on the set.

 Students must learn that media production involves a great deal of interpersonal interaction, not only with their own production teams, but with members of the public whose knowledge of the production processes will be limited.
 An awareness of the responsibilities and sensitivities required of a good media producer is always foregrounded in my courses.
-Recently, I had a group of students shooting documentary footage in a large working hospital, talking to patients and doctors under incredible stress.
-It was a crash course in how to operate as responsible media professionals with grace and discretion in a politically and emotionally fragile environment.
+In one large-scale nonfiction project, I had a group of students shooting documentary footage in a large working hospital, talking to patients and doctors under incredible stress.
+It was a crash course in how to operate as responsible media professionals with grace and discretion in a politically and emotionally charged environment.

 From the very beginning of a class students should be aware of what I’m expecting from them.
 Grading should never be an ambush.
 Assignments should challenge students, but they should understand the assignments as well as any other material introduced in the course, and my approach to the assignments as the person who will be evaluating their work.
 Full written evaluations of student work are essential to me in the grading process, and I always welcome one-on-one discussions of any student’s work or grade.
 I also seek out the continued evaluation of my teaching, inviting other faculty to sit in on my classes and carefully considering student feedback in the classroom and in end-of-term written evaluations.
 Obviously, teaching and learning go hand in hand, and I am always striving to become a better teacher, learning how to improve my courses and my teaching style.